Our experts recommend:

 You may also want to consider loan/lease coverage or new car replacement, which differ somewhat from gap insurance.

-*According to the Department of Transportation, the average driver puts 13,476 miles on his or her car annually.
+*According to the Department of Transportation, the average driver puts 13,476 miles on their car annually.
 Men drive more than women, averaging 16,550 miles a year, compared to 10,142 miles for women.
 If you rack up more miles annually than the average driver, your car is likely to depreciate faster than it would otherwise.

 How to get gap insurance